ausHaus/ioBroker.megaesp/README.md

 To get the range of the analog value from 100 to 500 set the factor as 400 and offset = 100.

 **The order of the ports is very important.
-The port in first row will be associated with P0 in MegaD-328.
-In row number 14 with P13.**
+The port in first row will be associated with P0 in Mega-ESP.
+In row number 10 with P9.**

 -------------------
 ## Русский